Harbor Court HotelSoMa, San Francisco, California

 - No concierge per se, but all front desk employees provide concierge-style services like restaurant reservations and recommendations

 - Free evening wine reception, which on has featured cava, hot toddies, tempranillo, pinot grigio, toasted hazelnuts, and a Nintendo Wii.

 - Ozumo, a Japanese restaurant next door, provides room service for lunch and dinner; guests can charge meals to their room.

 - Free car service to addresses in the Financial District; available mornings, Monday through Friday

 On the waterfront Embarcadero, two blocks from the gourmet shops and dining at the Ferry Building and a short stroll from the skyscrapers of the Financial District

 A few blocks south of San Francisco's sterile, skyscraper-dense Financial District, the hotel is near a number of bayside attractions and is a five-minute walk to BART trains and other public transportation on Market Street.

 As a former YMCA -- much like the Hudson Hotel in New York City -- the rooms at the Harbor Court are especially small.
 The smallest, the Double Room, is about half the size of a typical hotel room in San Francisco, and the upgraded rooms, like the Queen Deluxe, aren't much bigger.
-For a room that compares in size to a at the Hotel Vitale, you'll have to upgrade to the 316-square-foot Penthouse Suite, which often sells for more than double the price of a standard room.
-However, in the Kimpton tradition, the rooms are well designed; the chocolate-toned wood, purple carpet, and goldenrod wallpaper feel stylish, without being garish.
+For a room that compares in size to a standard room at the Hotel Vitale, you'll have to upgrade to the 316-square-foot Penthouse Suite, which often sells for more than double the price of a standard room.
+However, the rooms are well designed; the chocolate-toned wood, purple carpet, and goldenrod wallpaper feel stylish, without being garish.